jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### State label

 A header for a series of [states](#State) inside a States block.
-Headers can be obtained via `FindState()` and `ResolveState()`,  and jumped to with `goto`.
-State labels only exist in the uncompiled ZScript as a matter of convenience; internally states are just a list.
+State labels can converted to state pointers with `FindState()` and `ResolveState()`,  and jumped to with `goto`.
 If there's no `goto`, `loop` or another state control instruction at the end of a specific state sequence, the machine will just fall through to the next sequence.
 See: [State Control](A1_Flow_Control.md#state-control).

-State labels are often referred to as just "states", which is incorrect: for example, a "Spawn" state label is specifically the *name* "Spawn" given to the spawn sequence, whereas a "Spawn state" would be only the first actual state of that sequence.
+State labels are often referred to as just "states", which is incorrect: for example, a "Spawn" state label is specifically the *label* given to the spawn sequence, whereas a "Spawn state" would be only the first actual state of that sequence.

 ### Value

-A piece of data, such as a number, a text string, a pointer, or any other possible data type.
+A piece of data, such as a number, a text string, a [pointer](#Pointer), or any other possible data type.
 Values can be obtained (e.g. via functions), stored (in variables) and manually set.

 ### Variable

 A piece of data of specific type, with a specific name.
-The value of that data can be not only read but also changed dynamically—hence it's "variable".
-Variables can be defined at the top of the class (or, more specifically, at any place in the class outside of any code block), which makes them a field (available anywhere within the class), or within a code block (which makes them a local variable, available only within that code block).
+The [value](#Value) of that data can be not only read but also changed dynamically—hence it's "variable".
+Variables can be [declared](#Declaration) at the top of a [class](#Class) (or, more specifically, at any place in the class outside of any code block), which makes them a field (available anywhere within the class), or within a code block like an [anonymous function](#Anonymous function) (which makes them a local variable, available only within that code block).
 See: [Variables and data types](07_Variables_and_data_types.md).

 ### Vector